dbermond/screencast/README.md

 #### ```-p, --position=N,N```

 The screen position defining from where the recording will take place.
 These are X and Y offsets from the screen top left corner.
 Combined with ```-s``` option it will define a rectangular desktop area that will be recorded.
+This rectangular area must be inside of the current screen size/resolution (cannot be out of screen bounds).

 default: ```0,0``` (screen top left corner)

 #### ```-s, --size=NxN```

 The video size.
 This is actually the video resolution.
 Combined with ```-p``` option it will define a rectangular desktop area that will be recorded.
+This rectangular area must be inside of the current screen size/resolution (cannot be out of screen bounds).

 default: ```640x480```